dklounge/dklounge.github.io/_posts/2014-03-20-On-soft-landing.md

 This friend currently works for a multi-national, but had worked in smaller ventures before.
 I told him that I have been underemployed for the past two years, and did not feel qualified to share helpful advice on the topic.

 ###Rewind 2 Years
 But the question stuck with me, and I had to think and write about it.
 Back in early 2012 (about two years ago), I was had the very same dilemma while I was working for the man.
-The mna was called [Intel Corporation](http://www.intel.com).
+The man was called [Intel Corporation](http://www.intel.com).
 I made a decision to leave, and while I have no regrets, I made some mistakes.
 Maybe my experience will be useful to some folks out there like my friend.

 There are two angles that are worth exploring.
 Before you quit your job, spend some time meditating on these aspects of your decision.

-* Angle 1 - Derisking the unknown
+* Angle 1 - De-risking the unknown
 * Angle 2 - Recognizing fear

 __My Story__